Laura Walde

 Carla Gabrí

-Das Dissertationsprojekt untersucht zeitgenössische Künstlerpositionen, die sich innerhalb der medialen Konstellation von Film und Textilien mit Formatierungsprozessen im industriellen und postindustriellen Zeitalter, sowie mit Praktiken der Standardisierung, Normierung und Skalierung im Kontext von Handelsbeziehungen auseinandersetzen.
-Ausgehend von David Summers (Real Spaces), der Formate als Verhältnisbestimmungen zwischen Bildinhalt und Betrachter begreift, und David Joselit (After Art), der Kunstwerke als global zirkulierende Objekte fasst, soll die spezifische Handhabung respektive Inszenierung von Textilien im Film auf unterschiedlichen Ebenen theoretisch verhandelt werden.
+Die Dissertation untersucht zeitgenössische Künstlerpositionen, die sich innerhalb der medialen Konstellation von Film und Textilien mit Formatierungsprozessen im industriellen und postindustriellen Zeitalter sowie mit Praktiken der Standardisierung, Normierung und Skalierung im Kontext von Handelsbeziehungen auseinandersetzen.
+Ausgehend von David Summers (Real Spaces), der Formate als Verhältnisbestimmungen zwischen Bildinhalt und Betrachter begreift, und David Joselit (After Art), der Kunstwerke als global zirkulierende Objekte fasst, wird die spezifische Handhabung respektive Inszenierung von Textilien im Film auf unterschiedlichen Ebenen theoretisch verhandelt.

 Aus diesen drei Perspektiven heraus werden die politischen Implikationen von Formatierungspraktiken untersucht, die den Textilien als Material kultureller Identitäten und dem Film als Instrument der Vermessung und Verbreitung entsprechender Weltentwürfe und Wissensordnungen zugrunde liegen, womit es gleichsam zu fragen gilt, unter welchen Bedingungen eine kritische Reflexion westlicher hegemonialer Praktiken möglich wird.